i5cnc/i5_robot/README.md

 you can power on the robot and enable it by the teach pandent(following the operation manual), or from ROS side (refer to the i5_driver README)

-2. In ros pc, run (take moveit as an example):
+2. In ROS pc, run (take moveit as an example):
 `roslaunch i5_a3_moveit_config moveit_planning_execution.launch sim:=false robot_ip:=your_robot_ip`

 3. Change the robot to`playback`or`remote`mode by robot teach pandent or from ROS side (refer to the i5_driver README). **(Remember you must switch the robot to `playback` or `remote` mode not 'teach' mode, because teach is used for manual jog)**